 CHD has a range of signs, depending on the severity of the disease and degree of looseness in the joint.
 Symptoms include a “bunny hop” gait, limping, lameness in the hind legs, and decreased range of motion, among others.
 The severity also ranges from mild to extreme pain—some German shepherds even have to use a wheelchair.

 CHD Treatment Options

 Dog hip dysplasia surgery for severe cases in medium to large dogs can be expensive.
 Options include Triple Pelvic Osteotomy, Femoral Head Osteotomy, and Juvenile Pubic Symphysiodesis, which can each run from about $1,000 to $3,000 per hip.
 Total Hip Replacement is the most expensive at $3,500–$7,000.
-If invasive surgery is not be the best choice for your dog, look into non-surgical, conservative management options, such as physical therapy, weight control, acupuncture, anti-inflammatories, and massage therapy.
+If invasive surgery is not the best choice for your dog, look into non-surgical, conservative management options, such as dog leg braces, physical therapy, weight control, acupuncture, anti-inflammatories, and massage therapy.

 Other German Shepherd Hip Problems